aroman/keeba/README.md

 ## License

 Keeba is licensed under the terms of the GNU GPL Version 3.
-You can find the full text of the license here: http://www.gnu.org/licenses/gpl.txt
+You can find the full text of the license in the file "COPYING" at the root of this project.